AweSkyBear/obs-disp/README.md

 8. You want something scalable for in-browser logic
 9. You want to take back control of the flows in your application (every piece of it)
 10. You want to be able to build a game... or a SPA... or create a reusable component for anything in the browser...
-11. You want to be able to build a SPA
 12. You want sane state management (the most difficult part in front-end development)
 13. You don't want to be complying to anything other than pure JavaScript (no heavy or constraining libraries and frameworks)
-14. You are scared of huge and ugly abstractions which go wrong
+14. You are scared of huge and ugly abstractions which go wrong or turn on implicit logic resulting in hours of debugging
 15. You are scared of OOP and huge class hierarchies (you got into a mess, didn't you)
 16. You are scared of *automatic* and *subtle* logic, autotriggered due to some convention somebody thought was useful
 17. You are sick of cohorts of concepts to learn to do a simple input with 3 buttons and a text field (for example ;) )